The Volokh Conspiracy

 In a 2012 post, I explained why May 1 is a better date for Victims of Communism Day than the available alternatives, such as November 7 (the anniversary of the Bolshevik seizure of power in Russia) and August 23 (the anniversary of the Nazi-Soviet Pact).
 I also addressed various possible objections to using May Day, including claims that the date should be reserved for the celebration of labor unions.

 But, as explained in my 2013 Victims of Communism Day post, I would be happy to support a different date if it turns out to be easier to build a consensus around it.
 If another date is chosen, I would prefer November 7; not out of any desire to diminish the significance of communist atrocities in other nations, but because it marks the establishment of the very first communist regime.
-November 7 has in fact been declared Victims of Communism Memorial Day by the Virginia and Utah state legislatures, and similar resolutions have been passed by the lower houses of the Illinois and Missouri legislatures.
+November 7 has in fact been declared Victims of Communism Memorial Day by three state legislatures.
 Then-president Trump issued similar declarations in 2017 and 2018 (though he did not have the authority to make it a permanent national holiday through executive action alone).

 If this approach continues to spread, I would be happy to switch to November 7, even though May 1 would be still more appropriate.
 For that reason, I have adopted the practice of also commemorating the victims of communism on November 7.

 I am also more than willing to endorse almost any other date that could command broad support.
 Unless and until that happens, however, May 1 will continue to be Victims of Communism Day at the Volokh Conspiracy.

 To get the Volokh Conspiracy Daily e-mail, please sign up here.